 However, the diet is extremely restrictive and likely unhealthy in the long term.
 Plus, no research backs its purported benefits.

-This article reviews the Carnivore Diet, including whether it can aid weight loss, its potential benefits and downsides, and how to follow it.
+This article reviews the carnivore diet, including what the diet includes, whether it can aid weight loss, and its potential benefits and downsides.

 It excludes all other foods, including fruits, vegetables, legumes, grains, nuts, and seeds.

 Its proponents also recommend eliminating or limiting dairy intake to foods that are low in lactose — a sugar found in milk and dairy products — such as butter and hard cheeses.

 The carnivore diet stems from the controversial belief that human ancestral populations ate mostly meat and fish and that high-carb diets are to blame for today’s high rates of chronic disease.

 Other popular low-carb diets, like the keto and paleo diets, limit but don’t exclude carb intake.
 However, the carnivore diet aims for zero carbs.